Travel chaos as road and rail delays turn Christmas Eve into ‘frantic festive Friday’

 The RAC had warned that it would be “Frantic Festive Friday” – marking the busiest Christmas for five years on the roads, with 5.3 million leisure journeys planned.

-The worst problems were predicted for a 10-mile stretch of the A303 through Wiltshire between Amesbury and the A36 junction, but in the event a scattering of breakdowns caused the worst snarl-ups, on the M4 and M6.
+The worst problems were predicted for a 10-mile stretch of the A303 through Wiltshire between Amesbury and the A36 junction, but in the event a scattering of breakdowns caused the worst snarl-ups on the M4 and M6.

 Rail services across the United Kingdom wound down from early evening.
-None will run on 25 December, but on Boxing Day – but Edinburgh-Glasgow trains will run for the first time “in decades”, according to Scotrail.
+None will run on 25 December, but on Boxing Day Edinburgh-Glasgow trains will run for the first time “in decades”, according to ScotRail.

 National Express and Megabus will be running dozens of long-distance services on Christmas Day and 26 December, providing inter-city and airport links.